Backup

 8. Check the status of the DB cluster restoration.

-• Running: Status in which the creation (restoration) and configuration of the DB cluster has been completed with the information entered by user, and access to the server is available
+• Running: The status in which the creation (restoration) and configuration of the DB cluster have been completed based on user input data, and access is available

 Caution